openshift-pipelines/pipeline-service-exporter/docs/metrics-specification.md

 _Data Type:_ Gauge
 _Description:_ Number of TaskRuns where the Tekton Controller has yet to attempt to create its underlying Pod, or the TaskRun is still in Pending state, for multiple scan iterations.

+_**Pending ResolutionRequests Yet To Be Attempted**_
+The number of ResolutionRequests where the Resolver Controller has yet to attempt to initiate retrieval for multiple scan iterations.

+_Metric Name:_ `pending_resolutionrequest_count`
+_Labels:_ `namespace` label.
+_Data Type:_ Gauge
+_Description:_ Number of ResolutionRequests where the Resolver Controller has yet to initiate retrieval for multiple scan iterations.

 _**PipelineRun Yet To Kick Off:**_
 The number of PipelineRuns where the Tekton Controller has yet to attempt to process its correctly defined Task specifications for multiple scan iterations.